FDA’s Local Offices Flex Regulatory Muscle

 The FDA demonstrated its ongoing interest in CAPA in an October 7 letter from its Los Angeles Office to Alpha Medical, a maker of angiographic balloon catheters.

-The agency went on, “Your records reference that personnel were retrained, but the corrective actions for which they were retrained were not documented.
-Additionally, this CAPA was closed on February 22, 2013 without documentation that an effectiveness check was performed.
+The agency went on, “Your records reference that personnel was retrained, but the corrective actions for which they were retrained were not documented.
+Additionally, this CAPA was closed on February 22, 2013, without documentation that an effectiveness check was performed.